Team

 Yasemin Abra

-The Effect of Expertise in Creative Coordination in Groups Using a Novel Zoom-based Mirror Game: Humans coordinate in groups not only for functional purposes, but to achieve greater creative potential.
-Although the dynamics underpinning creative coordination have received attention in recent years, no previous research has investigated the effect of expertise on how we interact within a group.
-In this study, we investigate how coordination and complexity of movement in a Zoom-based Mirror Game are influenced by expertise, and how this combination affects the way we feel about others.
+The effect of expertise on creative coordination in groups using a novel Zoom-based mirror game: People coordinate in groups not only for functional reasons, but also to achieve greater creative potential.
+Although the dynamics underlying creative coordination have received attention in recent years, no previous research has investigated the impact of expertise on our interaction within a group.
+In this study, we investigate how coordination and complexity of movement in a Zoom-based mirror game are influenced by expertise and how this combination affects our feelings towards others.

-- Favourite touch experience: Playing with brown sugar
+- Favorite touch experience: Playing with brown sugar

 - Expertise: Psychology

-- Research Interest: How touch is perceived in virtual reality and how it can influence our behaviour
+- Research interest: How touch is perceived in virtual reality and how it can influence our behavior

 Marco Ganio Mego

-After earning his bachelor's degree in Psychology at UNIMORE, he is currently completing his master's in Neuroscience and Neuropsychological Rehabilitation at UNIPD, and investigating how touch in virtual reality affects social dynamics.
+After completing his Bachelor's degree in Psychology at UNIMORE, he is currently pursuing his Master's degree in Neuroscience and Neuropsychological Rehabilitation at UNIPD, studying how touch in virtual reality affects social dynamics.

 - Research interest: Social touch

-- Favorite touch experience: the sensation of softly caressing moss
+- Favorite touch experience: the feeling of gently stroking moss